-Sometimes there are games out there that seem simple enough and hardly make more than a blip in the radar.
-But sometimes they get noticed by other reasons outside the game itself or even develop a cult following, or even sometimes they’re successful in one country but hardly register in another country.
+Sometimes there are games out there that seem simple enough and then hardly make more than a blip in the radar.
+But sometimes those same games get noticed for other reasons outside the game itself and might end up developing a cult following, or even sometimes they’re successful in one country but are hardly noticed in another country.
 Not to mention how much the game was influenced by and how much it influenced other games afterwards.
-Today we’re going to take a look at one such game: J.B.
+Today we’re going to take a look at one such odd game: J.B.
 Harold Murder Club.

 J.B.
 Harold Murder Club is an adventure/mystery game originally developed and published by Japanese company Riverhill Soft for the PC-88, PC-98, Sharp X1 and the FM-7 computers in 1986.
 It was released again in 1988 for the MSX and Sharp X68000 and in 1989 for the NES.
 It saw its first remake for the Turbografx-CD in 1990 and translated and brought to the US the following year for the same console, while the original version was released in the US for DOS that same year.
 The remake was again released (in Japan only) for the FM-Towns in 1992 and for Windows in 1996.
 A second remake was made for the Nintendo DS in 2008 under the title Keiji J.B.
 Harold no Jikenbo: Satsujin Club.

-Only the DOS and Turbografx-CD versions were ever translated and released here in the West and although the Turbografx-CD is the most famous version, the game was originally released for the PC-88, which is a personal computer, which makes the DOS version eligible for review here.
+Only the DOS and Turbografx-CD versions were ever translated and released here in the West and although the Turbografx-CD version is the most famous one, the game was originally released for the PC-88, which is a personal computer, which makes the DOS version eligible for review here.

 But first, let’s take a look at the cover, shall we?

 The cover definitely has a very noir feel to it, with the gun and the detective smoking in the background.
-A bit generic nowadays, but not a bad one for a mystery title.
-And because of all the other covers being variations of this one, there’s no real need to show them.
+A bit generic nowadays, but not a bad cover for a mystery title.
+And because of all the other covers being variations of this one, there’s no real reason to show them.

 But it’s time to boot this gumshoe:

-The intro is simple and gets to the point: a wealthy businessman named Bill Robbins was found stabbed to the death and it’s your job as a police detective to find the culprit and bring him or her to justice.
-Although they aren’t bad, I wish the intro screen showed more than some woman’s legs.
-The intro theme is surprisingly good and pumps you up for the game.
+The intro is simple and gets to the point: a wealthy businessman named Bill Robbins was found dead and it’s your job as a police detective to find his assassin and bring him or her to justice.
+And although they aren’t bad, I wish the intro screen showed more than some woman’s legs.
+But the intro theme is surprisingly good and pumps you up for the game.

 The game starts in your office where your secretary, Catherine, encourages you to give your best in solving the case.
 And from there you can go out to investigate by interviewing the witnesses and the victim’s friends and relatives.
 And I hope you’re still pumped from the intro theme because that’s the only piece of music you’ll hear until the end.
 That’s right, there’s no music throughout the entire game, only at the intro and ending.

 The gameplay consists of choosing a command from a list situated at the right of the screen, with the text appearing at the bottom.
-From the command list, you can chose your destination (when travelling) and other options when interviewing people or searching for clues, with the main screen showing the places and people through still images.
+From the command list, you can choose your destination (when travelling) and other options when interviewing people or searching for clues, with the main view showing the places and people through still images.

-Also, there’s so many information to discover that unless you have a superb memory, I recommend taking notes about everything and everyone, so as to not get lost in the middle of the investigation.
+Also, there’s so much information to discover that unless you have a superb memory, I recommend taking notes about everything and everyone, to not get lost in the middle of the investigation.

 And that’s not the worst of it.
 First a little spoiler warning: